Aerosol-generating procedure: COVID-19 pandemic

 The COVID-19 pandemic has prompted research to measure the aerosols produced by patients during some AGPs including tracheal intubation and extubation, gastroscopies, colonoscopies and trans-nasal endoscopies.
 The AGPs studied generate less aerosols than a cough or even just breathing, so some AGPs may not increase the risk from aerosol-borne diseases such as COVID-19 significantly above that of a patient breathing or coughing normally.
 In a study that looked for viral RNA in air samples taken near patients with COVID-19, no correlation was found between finding viral RNA and mechanical ventilation, high flow nasal cannula, nebuliser treatment or non-invasive ventilation.
 However data are still lacking for many AGPs.
+Conversely, fine and ultrafine aerosols constitute the majority of all detectable viral RNA in COVID-19 positive symptomatic and asymptomatic individuals during breathing, talking, and singing.